joostvanveelen/lighter/README.md

 You can use the "environment:add" command to register your environments with Lighter.
 All settings are stored in ~/.lighter.yaml.
 You can use your favorite editor to make manual modifications to this file if needed.
-See See https://bitbucket.org/dokkie/lighter/src/master/.lighter.yaml.dist for a explanation of the configuation's file options.
+See +See .lighter.yaml.dist for a explanation of the configuation's file options.

 Enjoy Lighter!